yusufenni/gpt_markdown/README.md

         [] Unchecked checkbox
         [x] Checked checkbox

-- You can make the contents selectable using `SelectiionArea` widget.
+- You can also make the content selectable using `SelectiionArea` widget.

 ## 🚀 Why Use GPT Markdown?